 - Work with some form of local area network (LAN) communications

 A PACs, or Programmable Automation Controllers merge PLCs, PCs, and motion controllers into a single device.
-PACs are geared more toward complex automation system architectures composed of a number of PC-based software applications, including HMI (human machine interface) functions, asset management, historian, advanced process control (APC), and others.
+PACs are geared more toward complex automation system architectures composed of a number of PC-based software applications, including HMI (human machine interface) functions, asset management, advanced process control (APC), and others.

 PACs are generally a better choice for applications with extensive process control requirements, because they can handle analog I/O and related control functions.
 PACs provide greater flexibility in programming, larger memory capacity, better interoperability, and more features and functions in general.